Ritch Savin-Williams: Research and activities

 Savin-Williams's research focuses on adolescent and young adult sexual identity development and sexual minority populations.
 He also operates a small private practice.

 Savin-Williams has appeared on Good Morning America and served as a consultant for 20/20 and The Oprah Winfrey Show.

 He has served as an expert witness in court cases about gay adoption, same-sex marriage, sodomy laws, and the exclusion of gays in the Boy Scouts of America.

-Savin-Williams's work has shown the positive aspects of LGBT young people's experiences.
-He has related this to a blurring of sexual identity, and its corresponding relaxing of oppressive attitudes.
-Using the name of the Hollywood film, The Kids Are All Right, he has written about the improvements in experiences of LGBT youth.

 In 2010 Savin-Williams was quoted in a New York Times article about sexuality.
 It read:

 "Professor Savin-Williams says that his current research reveals that the fastest-growing group along the sexuality continuum are men who self-identify as 'mostly straight' as opposed to labels like 'straight,' 'gay' or 'bisexual.'
 They acknowledge some level of attraction to other men even as they say that they probably wouldn't act on it, but … the right guy, the right day, a few beers and who knows.
 As the professor points out, you would never have heard that in years past."

 Commenting on the article, Mark Simpson, the UK journalist, wrote:

 "An A ++ to Dr Savin-Williams.
 Not so long ago, when Heterosexuality was a proper belief system that commanded round-the-clock obeisance, 'mostly straight' would have been a heretical contradiction in terms – like half pregnant.
 But in this Brave New World of male neediness it's just a statement of where we're at."